Aggrathon/Premap2/README.md

 ## Acknowledgements

-This project recieved funding from the ERC under the European Union’s Horizon 2020 research and innovation programme (FUN2MODEL, grant agreement No. 834115) and ELSA: European Lighthouse on Secure and Safe AI project (grant agreement No. 101070617 under UK guarantee).
+This project received funding from the ERC under the European Union’s Horizon 2020 research and innovation programme (FUN2MODEL, grant agreement No. 834115) and ELSA: European Lighthouse on Secure and Safe AI project (grant agreement No. 101070617 under UK guarantee).